attakdefand/DEX-OS-V2/RULES.md

 - **Concurrency Tools**: Race condition detection and thread analysis

 By following these guidelines for code modification and debugging, developers can maintain high-quality code that adheres to the DEX-OS project standards while efficiently identifying and resolving issues.

+## New Module References

+The following new modules have been added to the DEX-OS core engine:

+### AI Treasury Module
+- **Location**: `dex-core/src/treasury.rs`
+- **Purpose**: AI-driven treasury management including market prediction, autonomous operations, and on-chain proposal management
+- **Features Implemented**:
+  - Prediction Engine for Forecasting
+  - Autonomous Execution for Execution
+  - On-Chain Proposals for Proposal Management

+### Atomic Swaps Module
+- **Location**: `dex-core/src/atomic_swaps.rs`
+- **Purpose**: Secure cross-chain atomic swaps using Hash Time-Locked Contracts (HTLCs)
+- **Features Implemented**:
+  - Atomic Swaps for trustless cross-chain asset exchange

+These modules follow all the guidelines specified in this document and maintain consistency with the existing codebase architecture.